FrenzyExists/FrenzyExists/README.md

 👾 Linux is my passion, even if its one to suffer when ricing

-💻 Currently using Manjaro aka autistic arch with i3 aka the virgin wm on Nord theme aka the Normie theme
+💻 Currently using ~Manjaro~ Endeavor OS with i3 aka the virgin wm on Nord theme aka the Normie theme

 ⚙️ I have some projects, kinda, small trinkets I make for fun.